Bryant Mitchell

-Bryant Mitchell (born August 16, 1992) is a professional gridiron football wide receiver for the San Francisco 49ers of the National Football League (NFL).
-He played four years in the Canadian Football League.
+Bryant Mitchell (born August 16, 1992) is a former professional gridiron football wide receiver.
+He played four years in the Canadian Football League (CFL), and two years in the National Football League (NFL).
 He played college football at Northwestern State.

 Professional career

 Edmonton Eskimos

 Mitchell played three seasons with the Edmonton Eskimos, taking on a more involved role in the offense each season.
 In total, he played 19 games for the Eskimos catching 97 passes for 1,418 yards with six touchdowns.

 Arizona Cardinals

 On January 10, 2019, Mitchell signed a reserve/future contract with the Arizona Cardinals.
 He was waived on May 10, 2019.

 Tampa Bay Buccaneers

 On May 16, 2019, Mitchell was signed by the Tampa Bay Buccaneers.
-He was placed on injured reserve on August 11, 2019 with a torn Achilles.
+He was placed on injured reserve on August 11, 2019, with a torn Achilles.

 On March 19, 2020, Mitchell and the Buccaneers agreed to a new one-year contract.
 He was waived on September 5, 2020.